-In Alabama, you are not allowed to drive a salvage car anywhere and that includes to a mechanic, body shop, or inspection station.
-You can’t even park on public areas and streets.
+In Alabama, you are not allowed to drive a salvage car anywhere and that includes a mechanic, body shop, or inspection station.
+You can’t even park in public areas and streets.
 You have to go through a process to receive a salvage title.
 Only then will your car be legally drivable and only then will you be able to get insurance coverage (insure Alabama).
 So, what do you need to do if you buy a salvage car?
+And how to insure salvage car in Alabama?
 The state of Alabama has a specific process to follow.

 Rebuilding a Salvage Car